 - Talk with your student about what kind of content can be shared on social media and which social media networks they can use

-- Consider creating a family cell phone agreement that outlines all of the rules around safe cell phone use.
-If you need a template, we have one in the Smart Social Membership
+- Consider creating a family smartphone agreement that outlines all of the rules around safe cell phone use

 - Help your student set up their profiles on the networks you decide are safe for your family.
 We recommend using apps in our Smart Social Green Zone to build a positive digital footprint

 - Consistently monitor their online activity and have your own profiles on the same social networks they use

 - If you see negative behavior, don’t wait for the incident to get worse before talking to your student

 If your student struggles with managing their screen time, help them develop a healthier relationship with their devices: